kennethdean2010/Jamf-Interaction-Toolkit/README.md

 * 00-uexrestartagent-jss.sh

-If you want to add the icons in the jamfHelper & CocoaDialog windows Add them in the Payload inside the packages folder
+If you want to add the icons in the jamfHelper & CocoaDialog windows
+* Add them in the Payload inside the packages folder
-Set the owner:group to 'root:wheel' (chown root:wheel $targetFile)
+* Set the owner:group to 'root:wheel' (chown root:wheel $targetFile)
-Set the RW mode to 755 (chmod 755 $targetFile)
+* Set the RW mode to 755 (chmod 755 $targetFile)
-Then to create your UEXreousrce package run the "build_pkg.sh"
+* Then to create your UEXresource package run the "build_pkg.sh"

 If you want to update the title and icon in the PleaseWait.app open the project in xcode from the PleaseWaitMini folder
 * Go the MainMenu.XIP and change the title in the incpeter attributes